bestestimate/api/2. Distribution fitting/readme.md

 #### **4. NOTES**

 It is possible to add additional distributions.
+Truncation not yet possible for lognormal distributions.
 Please [reach out](https://bestestimate.nl/reach_out.html) if needed.